fefa4ka/linked_ring/README.md

 Linked ring is a type of fixed-size buffer with operations are performed in First In First Out (FIFO) order.

-The library provides functions for initializing, adding and removing elements from buffer.
+The library is thread-safe and provides functions for initializing, adding, and removing elements from the buffer.

 ### Use Cases
 The Linked Ring data structure could be used in _case of statically allocating a single buffer for multiple producers_, tasks in an embedded system.